How to fill out the FAFSA if your parents were never married

 - If they do not live together, use the parent you live with the most or have received the most financial support, and be sure to include any child support payments.

-The Free Application for Federal Student Aid (FAFSA) uses your parents’ and your financial information to determine how much financial aid you qualify for in college.
-But if your parents were never married, the process may be a bit different than if they were married or even divorced.
+Filling out the Free Application for Federal Student Aid (FAFSA) can be complicated and take a long time, especially if your answers to questions are more complicated.
+The FAFSA uses your parents’ and your financial information to determine how much financial aid you qualify for in college.
+But if your parents were never married, the process may be a bit different from if they were married or even divorced.

 How to fill out the FAFSA if your parents were never married